-It’s unclear if Adam Rainer, whose height was less than 5 ft. when he was 21 years, ever wished that he’d grow taller.
-But if he did, his story would be the anecdotical epitome of the expression “be careful what you wish for.”
+It’s unclear if Adam Rainer, whose height was less than 5 feet when he was 21 years, ever wished that he’d grow taller.
+But if he did, his story would be the anecdotal epitome of the expression “be careful what you wish for.”

-Not much is known about the life Adam Rainer led in regards to personal details.
-It was his curious and unprecedented medical condition that dominated his persona.
+Not much is known about the life Adam Rainer led in regards to personal details, as it was his curious and unprecedented medical condition that dominated what’s known about it.

 Born in Graz, Austria in 1899, Rainer was born to parents who were both of average height.

-When WWI broke out, he enlisted in the army.
-Since he was just four ft. six in. tall, doctors administered a series of tests.
+When World War I broke out, he enlisted in the army.
+Since he was just 4 feet 6 inches tall, doctors administered a series of tests.
 They ultimately classified him as a dwarf and it was determined that he was too small and too weak to be an effective soldier.
 The only strange thing was that his hands and feet were exceptionally big for his small size.